 There are also Doctorate in Nursing Practice (DNP) programs for nurse practitioners, but that level of education is not required to practice as an NP.

-Herzing University offers multiple MSN pathways for RNs interested in two of the concentrations listed above: Adult Gerontology Acute Care Nurse Practitioner (AGACNP), Adult Gerontology Primary Care Nurse Practitioner (AGPCNP/AGNP), Family Nurse Practitioner (FNP) and Psychiatric-Mental Health Nurse Practitioner (PMHNP).
+Herzing University offers multiple MSN pathways for RNs interested in three of the concentrations listed above: Adult Gerontology Acute Care Nurse Practitioner (AGACNP), Adult Gerontology Primary Care Nurse Practitioner (AGPCNP/AGNP), Family Nurse Practitioner (FNP) and Psychiatric-Mental Health Nurse Practitioner (PMHNP).